angelazqian/SIGHORSE/mainA5.typ

 This is my first ever journal entry, and thus, I have no idea how to end this.
 Bye bye, thanks for reading, etc. The end!!!

+= Acknowledgements
+Thank you so much to Kartavya for helping me proofread and polish this.
+Also, huge thanks to Professor Campbell for double-checking my technical details and saving me from embarrassing myself.
+Lastly, thank you --- you, the reader, for putting up with me long enough to reach the end of this paper.